Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 ### Before This Lesson

 This lesson uses the [Hello Books API](https://github.com/AdaGold/hello-books-api).
-Before beginning this lesson, the Hello Books API should have:

-- A `hello_books_development` database
-- A `book` table defined
-- A `Book` model defined

-The model and table should have the following columns:

-- `id`
-- `title`
-- `description`

 ### This Lesson's Work

 We want to build our Hello Books API to fulfill these features:

-1. As a client, I want to send a request with new valid book data and get a success response, so that I know the API saved the book data.
 1. As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, and `description` of the book.
 1. As a client, I want to send a request to get one existing book, so that I can see the `id`, `title`, and `description` of the book.

 ## Creating a Book Endpoint: Preparation